-- The outer ear: the visible skin and cartilage outside our heads (pinna), and the ear canal
+- Outer ear: visible skin and cartilage outside our heads (pinna) and the ear canal

-- The middle ear: the ear drum and the three smallest bones in the human body known as ossicles (hammer, anvil and stirrup)
+- Middle ear: ear drum and ossicles (three smallest bones in the human body – malleus, incus and stapes)

-- The inner ear: the cochlea – a small spiral shaped organ filled with fluid and hair cells (cilia) – and the nerve running from the cochlea to the brain
+- Inner ear: cochlea – small spiral shaped organ filled with fluid and hair cells (cilia) – and the nerve running from the cochlea to the brain

 How the ear hears

-- Soundwaves are collected in the pinna before travelling through the ear canal and striking the ear drum
+- Sound waves are collected in the pinna, travel along the ear canal and vibrate the ear drum

-- The ear drum vibrates, which moves the 3 small bones, which transmits to the fluid in cochlea
+- Ear drum vibrations move the chain of 3 small bones, one of which is connected to the cochlea

-This incredible system operates instantaneously and can process multiple soundwaves at once.
+This complex system operates instantaneously and can process multiple soundwaves at once.